the4thamigo-uk/conflate/README.md

 }
 ```

-Or alternatively, you can create a top-level JSON file containing only the `includes` array.
+Or alternatively, you can create a top-level file containing only the `includes` array.
 For fun, lets choose to use YAML for the top-level file, and output TOML :

 ```bash
 $cat toplevel.yaml